 System Testing

 Tests the whole system.
+There are many kinds of system tests.

 Functional (requirements) testing